Skip Navigation Website Accessibility

 When a player presses down on a fingerboard between or behind a finger tape, that tape can often stand in the way of the string vibrating freely.
 And that’s when the buzzing begins.

-(Our other complaints include that tapes may slide over time as the heat of the player’s hand causes the adhesive to break down.
+(Another complaint we have against individual finger tapes is that tapes often slide over time as the heat of the player’s hand causes the tape's adhesive to break down.
 Not only are sliding tapes no longer going to be in the right place and out-of-tune, they are sticky to the touch.
 So, yuck.)

 Other Finger Tape-Type Products on the Market